 Why the UK's Duty of Care Regulations Were Introduced for the Transport Sector

 Most nations suffer fly-tipping problems and the UK response has been to introduce a legal “duty of care” on the originator of waste, to act responsibly when engaging others to remove, transport, and dispose of waste.

 We have all seen documentaries and information about “rogue” waste traders and the problem has grown worse despite the existence of legislation in the UK, which, if fully applied by all concerned, would be effective.

 The Skip Hire Operator's Duty of Care (UK) – Also Applies to All Waste Transporters

-Be aware that if you are a commercial trader producing waste rather than just a householder as it is your legal duty, as well as the trader’s, to ensure that you complete all record keeping and waste consignment notifications required (although the trader/service provider may assist you in this).
+Be aware that if you are a commercial trader producing waste, or even just a householder hiring a skip, it is your legal duty, as well as the trader’s, to ensure the completion of all record-keeping and waste consignment notifications required by the “Duty of Care”.

-As a minimum standard of good practice, all commercial waste producers in all countries, should (whether Duty of Care Regulations –Waste Management Law UK, are in force or not), ensure that the following information is provided by all waste disposal service providers before the removal and transport of waste:-
+As a minimum standard of good practice, all commercial waste producers in all countries, should (whether Duty of Care Regulations – are in force or not), ensure that the following information is provided by all waste disposal service providers before the removal and transport of waste:-

 - Names and ages of directors,